 What is a positive reward in the headline?

 It is the benefit that that reader will obtain from reading the content.
 We have to express in a few words that you will learn, win, discover or obtain by reading the post.
-For example, in this post you will learn how to write more attractive titles and learn tools that will help you when you need inspiration.
+For example, in this post, you will learn how to write more attractive titles and learn tools to help you when you need inspiration.

 What is a negative reward in the headline?

 The reader will obtain information that will allow him to avoid or reduce a problem, pain, or loss.
 For example: “20 tricks to avoid losing money with superfluous expenses”, “How to avoid procrastination in your daily tasks,” “7 tricks not to lose your line this Christmas”.

 In general, we can say that the headlines that work best include a benefit to either gain something, learn or avoid pain or loss.